MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMUserCollection.md

 ## DESCRIPTION
 The **New-CMUserCollection** cmdlet creates a collection based on a specific limiting collection.
 The limiting collection determines which users can be a member of the user collection that you create.
-For example, when you use the All Users collection as the limiting collection, the new collection can include any user in the Microsoft System Center Configuration Manager hierarchy.
+For example, when you use the All Users collection as the limiting collection, the new collection can include any user in the Configuration Manager hierarchy.
 You specify the limiting collection by providing its name or ID.

 Users are added to the collection by membership rules.